 The financial statements of the Fund are prepared in accordance with the Financial Accounting Standards ("FAS") issued by the Accounting and Auditing Organization for Islamic Financial Institutions ("AAOIFI").
-For matters which are not covered by AAOIFI standards, the Fund seeks guidance from the relevant International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB), provided they do not contradict the Rules and Principles of Islamic Shari'ah as determined by the Shari'ah Board of the IsDB Group.
+For matters which are not covered by AAOIFI standards, the Fund seeks guidance from the relevant International Financial Reporting b) Accounting convention c) Sukuk investments

+Standards (IFRS) issued by the International Accounting Standards Board (IASB), provided they do not contradict the Rules and Principles of Islamic Shari'ah as determined by the Shari'ah Board of the IsDB Group.